boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    demands of the individual slices.
 For example, if only Slice X and Slice Y are present, then the bandwidth requirement from DC1 to DC2 is 12 units (8 units for Slice X and 4 units for Slice Y).
-When the 5G NSO requests a new slice, the transport controller, in its mind, increments the bandwidth requirement according to the requirements of the new slice.
+When the 5G NSO requests a new slice, the RFCXXXX NSC, in its mind, increments the bandwidth requirement according to the requirements of the new slice.
 For example, in {{figure-multi-DC}}, suppose a new slice is instantiated that needs 0.8 Gbps from DC1 to DC2.
 The transport